 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 Are HELOCs On Rental Properties Different From HELOCs On Homes?

 At this point, you may be wondering how an investment property HELOC differs from a HELOC on a primary residence.
-And while they are similar in theory, there are a few practical differences you need to know about.
+While they are similar in theory, a few practical differences are worth exploring.

 They’re Considered Riskier, So They Cost More

 Because the property you’re taking out a HELOC on isn’t your primary residence, it’s seen as riskier than a regular HELOC.
 Your cash flow is tied up in multiple properties, so lenders may see you as a higher risk for defaulting.
 For that reason, you’ll likely have to pay more in fees and interest.

 Most lenders prefer to offer lending products where there’s a high likelihood the borrower will repay the loan.
 For that reason, many lenders – including Rocket Mortgage – don’t offer these types of loans.